rajneesh304/obsidian-sync/Java/Multithreading and Concurrency/Thread Management.md

 t2.setPriority(5);
 ```
 t2 will have higher priority.
 Default priority of main thread is always 5 and it can be changed.
-Priority for other threads depend on parent thread
+Priority for other threads depend on parent thread's priority.